Chili’s Gluten-Free Menu (2026 Guide) – Gluten-Friendly Options & Cross-Contact Notes

 What to Avoid on the Chili's Menu if You're Gluten Free

-Being clear about what to skip is just as important as knowing what’s safe.
+Knowing which items commonly contain gluten or may involve cross-contact is just as important as identifying possible gluten-friendly choices.
 Here’s what Chilis gluten free diners should generally steer clear of:

-Corn tortillas are sometimes available and may be a safer option for fajita-style dishes, but always confirm before ordering.
+Corn tortillas may be available as an alternative at some locations, but ingredients and preparation should be confirmed before ordering.
 For a full picture of everything Chili’s serves, the Chili’s Full Menu is a useful starting point when you’re planning your visit.

 Pairing Your Gluten Free Meal at Chili's

 Once you’ve sorted out the food, don’t forget about drinks and dessert.
 Most standard beverages, like sodas, juices, coffee, and many cocktails, are naturally gluten free.
-Our Chili’s Drink Menu breaks down the full options, and most of the non-beer alcoholic drinks are safe for gluten-sensitive diners.
+Our Chili’s Drink Menu breaks down the full options, and some beverages may not contain obvious gluten ingredients, but guests with medically necessary dietary restrictions should confirm current product and ingredient information where needed.
 On the dessert side, some items like the cheesecake may be gluten free depending on the crust preparation, but confirm before ordering.
 The Chili’s Dessert Menu article has the full breakdown with calorie counts and what’s worth trying.
-If you’re visiting during lunch, some of the gluten free-friendly proteins and sides carry over from the dinner menu.
+If you’re visiting during lunch, some of the Chili’s gluten free friendly proteins and sides carry over from the dinner menu.
 Our Chili’s Lunch Menu covers the midday offerings in detail.

 The Bottom Line on Chili's Gluten Free Dining